bigchaindb/js-reactor/README.md

         * [Production build settings](#production-settings)
     * [Dev server](https://github.com/webpack/webpack-dev-server)
         * [See server.demo.js config](./server.demo.js)
+    * **Note**: This project is currently pegged to Webpack 2.1.0-beta.17. [*Significant*](https://github.com/webpack/webpack/releases) changes have since been made to the betas (e.g. `loaders` renamed to `rules`, etc) and the provided configuration and notes will likely not immediately work with the most recent betas.
+As Webpack2 begins to stabilize, we'll upgrade accordingly (pull requests are always welcome though :wink:!).
 * [Autoprefixer](https://github.com/postcss/autoprefixer)
     * [See browserlist for initial browser support](./browserlist)
 * [ESLint](http://eslint.org/) + [ESLint-plugin-react](https://github.com/yannickcr/eslint-plugin-react)